KennedyMelo/RPNStacker/README.md

 # RPNStacker
 This a question from Compiler discipline, that it is necessary to implement a RPN (Reverse Polish Notation) stacker.
+The question was did in C++.